Introduction to Just-in-Time Access with SSH and Database Credentials

 Summary

 This article introduces the concept of Just-in-Time (JIT) access, a security practice that grants users temporary, real-time access to resources only when needed.
-This approach complements least privilege by minimizing the window of opportunity for attackers to exploit compromised accounts and reduce their lateral movement.
+It highlights the benefits of JIT access in minimizing damage from compromised accounts and improving operational efficiency by limiting the duration of SSH and database credential access.

 IFF Assessment